Who is Eligible to Receive Rental Assistance?

 Do I need to bring anything?

-Yes, social security cards for all family members, an official birth certificate for each household member, and a state issued photo identification (such as a driver's license) for each adult is required within 10 DAYS of completing the online application.
+Yes, social security cards for all family members, an official birth certificate for each household member (naturalization papers for non-U.S. birth certificates), and a state issued photo identification (such as a driver's license) for each adult is required within 10 DAYS of completing the online application.

 Documents to complete your application are accepted in person Monday - Friday from 8:00 a.m. to 3:30 p.m.
 You may submit the required documentation in person, or by mail.
 Faxes are not accepted.
 At this time, the Housing Authority is not accepting applications or accompanying information by email due to the security risks.
 Please do not mail originals.

 Our office hours are Monday thru Friday, 8 a.m. to 4:30 p.m.